 5. Casualty and Theft Losses

-If you experienced any property damage, loss or theft from a federally-declared disaster, you can itemize your unreimbursed losses.
-Before claiming this tax deduction, you will need to file a claim with your homeowners insurance policy.
+Before claiming this tax deduction, you will need to file a claim with your homeowner’s insurance policy.
 Any insurance reimbursement reduces your deduction amount.

 According to the IRS, for personal property losses, you can deduct the lesser of the adjusted basis of your property or the decreased fair market value as a result of the disaster.

 Claiming Tax Deductions

 Online tax prep programs make it easy to claim the most popular ones.
 As you go through the filing process, you will answer different questions that determine if you qualify for deductions.

 Most filers will be able to file their own taxes without forgetting a deduction.